Promoting your charity page

 In just a few words, you want to convince someone to click through to your page and donate.
 Try not to make your post too long, as this causes social platforms to limit the display of your text.
 Don't forget to ask people to share or retweet your post to their friends and followers.

-You can set an image to be displayed when your page is shared on social media - this is in 'General Settings'.
+You can set an image to be displayed when your page is shared on social media - this is in 'Page Settings'.
 It's better not to include any other images in your social media posts, as this will result in the image being displayed rather than the full link summary.
 The link summary image takes your supporter straight through to your page, rather than just displaying a larger version of the image you have included in your post, so you're more likely to get a better click-through rate this way.

 Timing & Frequency